scarv/sca3s-backend/README.md

       make venv
       ```

-   2. write a configuration file, which captures the static
+   2. Write a configuration file, which captures the static
       configuration of the acquisition appliance, e.g., by
       updating